Promoting British Values at Bedgrove Junior School:-

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in government guidance issued in 2014.

-Throughout the school, British values are promoted in a wide variety of ways.
-Below are just some aspects of school life that enable children to get a sense of these fundamentals as they move on through their time at school.
+Throughout our school, British values are promoted in a wide variety of ways and link closely to our own school values.
+Below are just some aspects of school life that enable children to get a sense of these fundamental values as they move on through their time at school.

 We have a Pupil Parliament where one representative from each class is elected to participate in Pupil Parliament meetings.
 These meetings provide a way for children’s voices to be heard and for their opinions to influence important decisions made in the school.
 Pupil parliament representatives hold meetings where their peers can discuss key elements of school life including those issues they wish to be raised in Pupil Parliament meetings.